-The Spalding Program is a total language arts program in which listening, speaking, spelling, reading and writing skills are integrated to teach students to become independent and accomplished learners and users of the English language.
+The Spalding Program is a listening, speaking, spelling, reading and writing program.

-The Spalding Program is based on a simple, structured method of spelling instruction.
+It is based on a simple, structured method of spelling instruction.
 Students learn to say, write and read 70 sounds that represent English speech.
 This multi sensory approach promotes accurate pronunciation, decoding and spelling of an extensive vocabulary list that teaches students the rules and concepts of the written language.